 On February 6th, the FSCS officially welcomed Francis Syms into his new role as Associate Dean of Continuous Professional Learning (CPL).

 No news at this time.

-Humber has been granted a consent by the Minister of Colleges and Universities to offer this applied degree for a seven-year term starting April 20, 2015.
+Humber College has been granted a consent by the Ministry of Colleges and Universities to offer this applied degree for a seven-year term starting January 19, 2023.
 Humber shall ensure that all students admitted to this above-named program during the period of consent will have the opportunity to complete the program within a reasonable time frame.